We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The ketogenic diet aims to induce ketosis to burn more body fat.
-Knowing the signs of ketosis can help a person determine whether or not the diet is working.
+In immediate periods of ketosis, a person may experience increased thirst, muscle cramps, and headaches.

 Ketosis is a metabolic process that occurs when the body begins to burn fat for energy because it does not have enough carbohydrates to burn.
 During this process, the liver produces chemicals called ketones.